stuartnelson3/ghpages-blog/content/posts/a-smoother-path.md

 <img style="max-width: 100%; width: auto; height: auto;" src="/images/vielsalm_terrace.jpg" alt="vielsalm terrace">
 <figcaption><small>After the previous day, I needed this very much.</small></figcaption>

-There was a list of local beers I had never heard of.
+The beer list contained many local beers I had never heard of.
 Looking around, the most popular beer appeared to come in a glass horn.
 Naturally, I had to have one.

 <img style="max-width: 100%; width: auto; height: auto;" src="/images/vielsalm_beer.jpg" alt="vielsalm beer">
-<figcaption><small>This was a strong beer.</small></figcaption>
+<figcaption><small>This was a strong beer.
+The drinker would pick up the entire stand to take a sip.</small></figcaption>

 Beating a wobbly retreat, I passed through the grocery store for dinner.
 Meal in tow, I returned to my campsite to shower, eat, and sleep.